jwatt-arma/Target-Config-Arma/README.md

-# Target-Config-Arma
+# Thrustmaster TARGET Configuration for Arma 3

-TARGET configuration script for using Thrustmaster Warthog Stick &amp; Throttle in Arma 3
+This project contains scripts to configure the Thrustmaster Warthog Stick & Throttle for use with Arma 3.